Elegant Coddled Eggs. Can I just say, "Downton Abbey"? You will feel elegant eating Coddled Eggs.

 Lois purchased ours from Replacements.com because they offered the old-fashioned kind with designs.

 What You Need

 You will need an egg coddler, a pot of water, and some tongs.
 If you add bits of onion as I have, you will need a knife and cutting board.
 And finally, you need measuring spoons, and potentially a cheese grater.
 Amazon offers this simple egg coddler.
 Isn't it nifty?

 As I said, Lois had never had Coddled Eggs until a few years ago when we visited our friend, Mary Jane, in Williamsburg.
 MJ made us scrumptious Coddled Eggs, and we just had to duplicate them.
 She explained how she made them, and I gave it a try.
 They turned out perfectly.

-Mary Jane’s mom and dad learned about Coddled Eggs when they lived in Great Britain for awhile.
+Mary Jane's mom and dad learned about Coddled Eggs when they lived in Great Britain for awhile.
 To remove the coddlers from the water, MJ used lab tongs she inherited from her mother, a chemist/chemistry teacher.
 The lab tongs worked great.
-Just in case you don’t know what lab tongs look like, here’s a picture (affiliate link):
+Just in case you don't know what lab tongs look like, here's a picture of some on Amazon:

 I use regular kitchen tongs to get the egg coddlers out of the pot of water.
 You will, of course, need egg coddlers to make Elegant Coddled Eggs.
 Ours are big enough to fit two eggs each, but coddlers come in different sizes.

 One Important Tip